Series: Living as a Church

 Preserve Gospel Message:

 First, preserve unity by preserving the Gospel message that creates it.
 Whether we are in this church, or in another church, we should always make sure that the teaching and preaching is true to scripture.
-Remember that in the New Testament, when error slipped into a church’s teaching, the apostles did not blame the preacher; they blamed the congregation.
-(2 Tim 4:3).
+Remember that in the New Testament, when error slipped into a church’s teaching, the apostles place the responsibility not on the pastor, but on the congregation.
+(2 Tim 4:3) “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions.”

 Love each other: